ljacobsson/samp-cli/README.md

 ![Demo](images/share-modify-properties.gif)

 Once done, hit `Done`, select a name for the pattern and a source where to commit it to.
 Note that your GITHUB_TOKEN needs permission to push to the selected repository.
-Refer to [sam-patterns source](https://github.com/mhlabs/sam-patterns-cli#sam-patterns-source) on how to link repositories.
+Refer to [samp source](https://github.com/ljacobsson/samp-cli#samp-source) on how to link repositories.

-The new pattern has now been pushed and is ready to be used by someone else using `sam-patterns import`
+The new pattern has now been pushed and is ready to be used by someone else using `samp import`
 ![Demo](images/import-example.gif)

 *NOTE* If you create patterns that aren't specific to your business use cases, please consider sharing them with the community over at [Serverless Pattern Collection](https://serverlessland.com/patterns/)